jina-ai/clip-as-service/README.md

 Besides calling `bert-as-service` from Python, one can also call it via HTTP request in JSON.
 It is quite useful especially when low transport layer is prohibited.
 Behind the scene, `bert-as-service` spawns a Flask server in a separate process and then reuse a `BertClient` instance as a proxy to communicate with the ventilator.

-To enable this feature, we need to first install some Python dependencies:
+To enable the build-in HTTP server, we need to first install some Python dependencies:
 ```bash
 pip install -U bert-serving-client flask flask-compress flask-cors flask-json
 ```